polterguy/hyper-core/help-files/Hyper Core/09 - Stateful methods.md

 **Notice**, our above example could in theory have multiples clients doing a lookup at the same time for the same item.
 To modify it such that only one client will invoke Google Translate, you'll need to use a **[read-lock]** while checking the cache, and a **[write-lock]** while writing to the cache, to synchronise access to your cache.
 Yet again, this is beyond the scope of this document.
-Shoot me an email at thomas@gaiasoul.com if you want me to write an article for you, with an example of how to do this.
-I also do code reviews, and can help out with architecture and tutoring in general.